Duties Under the supervision of the Supervising Lottery Agent, the Investigator’s responsibilities include:

-Who Should Apply Applicants must be state employees who are currently in the Investigator classification, have transfer eligibility, or on a current eligible list for appointment to this classification.
-Applications will be screened and only those that best meet the requirements of the job will be considered.
-Appointment is subject to the provisions of SROA/Surplus.
+Who Should Apply Applicants must have current list eligibility for appointment to this class, or be a State employee who has transfer eligibility or is currently in the Investigator classification, Applications will be screened for eligibility and only those that best meet the requirements of the job will be considered.
+Appointment is subject to SROA/Surplus provisions.

 Reference the position number 358-436-8610-913 in the “Job Title” section of the State application, STD.
 678.